mat1th/screens-CMS/README.md

 I haven't used meteor to create a realtime web app, but I've used a socket.io for live reloading the slideshow.
 If a user adds a new poster or Vimeo to the slideshow the slideshow will reload.

 ### Extra features
 I've used some extra features in my application.
-Such as MySQL, emailjs, momentjs and right roles.
-I didn't follow the 'databases' course but I would like to learn MySQL.
+Such as MySQL, emailjs, hsb, momentjs and right roles.
+I didn't follow the 'databases' course, but I would like to learn MySQL.
 So I've used MySQL in my application to learn.
 Now I've learned the most MySQL functions.
 And I've worked with the raspberry pi.
 This is a low power mini computer.
 I've installed the Chromium browser on it and edited the boot files, so it automatically opens the browser on the slideshow page.

 ## Screenshots
 ### home page